 Let's face it, the entire Universe is Schmuck Bait when it comes to the Doctor.

 Inversion in Candid Camera, when they put a bowl in a public place full of money with a sign that said "FREE MONEY".
 Nobody touched it, assuming it was Schmuck Bait.
+This show runs on the trope, such as getting people to put themselves through an airport baggage scanner in view of a hidden camera.
+Anyone who takes the Schmuck Bait is told to "smile, you're on Candid Camera!.

 Another candid camera (though not that exact show) example: people were made to wait in a room alone for whatever reason, and in that room was a lifesized cardboard cut-out of an extremely attractive member of the opposite sex, with a sticker over their genitals.
 When people were waiting alone, they would look at it but never touch it, but when two people were waiting, one would invariably dare the other to lift the sticker.
 As soon as the sticker came off, a loud alarm would sound and the people would desperately try to put it back, which did nothing.
 Oh, and the cutouts' junk was still obscured.